nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ### Viewing help

-In case you need a reminder of the capabilities of rainyDay, the help command will give you a comprehensive list of all the possible commands and their respective structures!
+Once you have started rainyDay in [Quick Start](#quick-start), you will need to know the format of inputs to send to rainyDay.
+To get an overview of possible commands and their respective formats, we can use the `help` function as seen
+below:

 Format: `help`